delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >A FOREST.
 A Alliteration F Facts O Opinion R Repetition / Rhetorical questions E Emotive language S Statistics T Triples (Three, rule of)

-The statistics is important here.
+The statistics are important here.
 If I was to say that I was the best Student Union officer that would make me sound big headed.
 If I was to change that to "changed Student Union approval rating from 30% to 90%" it would sound even more impressive and not so egotistical.

 Make sure to give your CV in PDF format, unless they explicitly ask for a different format.